premail/website/docs/03-support.md

      https://github.com/premail/premail/tree/main#getting-support
      so be sure to update it there as well. -->

+## How to get help with Premail

 :::tip Get help

 **[Ask a support question](https://github.com/premail/premail/issues/new?assignees=&labels=Type%3A+Question&template=03_support_question.yml&title=support%3A+)** on GitHub if you're stuck.

 :::

+## How to support Premail in getting even better

 If you want to say **thank you** and/or support active development of Premail: